summary(cars)

 The vast functionalities of Quarto extend beyond the scope of a single lesson.
 To fully exploit its capabilities, refer to the comprehensive Quarto Guide.

-This guide covers additional topics such as the integration of figures or cross references, computations in various languages such as R, Julia and Observable and formats such as quarto projects, presentations, dashboards, websites, books or manuscripts.
+This guide covers additional topics such as the integration of figures or cross references, computations in various languages such as R, Julia, and Observable and formats such as quarto projects, presentations, dashboards, websites, books or manuscripts.

 To find inspiration for your own projects you may consult the Quarto Gallery that provides a variety of Quarto best practice examples.